mekevans/DemographicRangeModel/README.md

 Preprocessing
 1)	Code/BasalArea/createSurface.R: creates a points shapefile of plot basal area to be used as input for creating a spatial surface of basal area; uses FIA data; creating basal area map is done using interpolation in ArcGIS
 2)	Code/CensusProcessing/censusProcessing.R: takes all FIA plots, subsets AZ, CO, NM, UT plots; combines all tree and condition records for these states as well
-3)	Code/CensusProcessing/createOccurrences.R: takes the processed recruitment data, and uses it to create a points shapefile of pinon occurrences   *** I don’t think we use this output
+3)	Code/CensusProcessing/createOccurrences.R: takes the processed recruitment data, and uses it to create a points shapefile of pinon occurrences
 4)	Code/ClimateProcessing/current.R: creates annual and seasonal normals from PRISM data for current time
 5)	Code/ClimateProcessing/normals.R: creates monthly normals from PRISM data for current time
 6)	Code/ClimateProcessing/future.R: creates seasonal normals from WorldClim data for future time